ofmla/devito-wiki/FAQ.md

 ## Can I control the MPI domain decomposition

 Until Devito v3.5 included, domain decomposition occurs along the fastest axis.
 As of later versions, domain decomposition occurs along the slowest axis, for performance reasons.
-And yes, it is possible to control the domain decomposition in user code, but this is undocumented and currently there exists no clean API to do that.
-However, below we provide some guidelines on how one can implement this.

-* Start taking a look at the `Distributor` class, which controls the domain decomposition.
-In Devito v3.5, you can find it [here](https://github.com/opesci/devito/blob/v3.5/devito/mpi/distributed.py#L160).
-* Turn the free function `compute_dims` into a `Distributor` method.
-* In your user code, inherit from `Distributor` and override `compute_dims` at will.
-This will impact how the domain is decomposed along each of the distributed axes.
-* Change `Grid` to accept a `Distributor`, instead of `comm` (an MPI communicator).
-In Devito v3.5, you can do it [here](https://github.com/opesci/devito/blob/v3.5/devito/types/grid.py#L100).
-* In your user code, create a `Grid` passing in an instance of the sub-classed `Distributor`, that is you should have `grid = Grid(...., distributor=MyDistributor(...))`.
+And yes, it is possible to control the domain decomposition in user code, but this is not neatly documented.
+Take a look at `test_custom_topology` in [this file](https://github.com/devitocodes/devito/blob/master/tests/test_mpi.py).
+In essence, `Grid` accepts the optional argument `topology`, which allows the user to pass a custom topology as an n-tuple, where `n` is the number of distributed dimensions.
+For example, for a two-dimensional grid, the topology `(4, 1)` will decompose the slowest axis into four partitions, one partition per MPI rank, while the fastest axis will be replicated over all MPI ranks.

 [top](#Frequently-Asked-Questions)